No win, no fee brachial plexus compensation claims

 Was negligence the cause?

 Our dedicated team of personal injury solicitors have handled many cases in which brachial plexus injuries have been suffered in avoidable circumstances.
-In such cases, claims for compensation can be considered and damages pursued.
+In such cases, compensation claims can be considered and damages pursued.

 We have supported many people who have been injured due to unsafe work practices breaching health and safety standards and procedures, or due to the negligent driving of another person in a road traffic accident.